sjt-github/Hemberg-scRNA-seq-Course/docs/18-clustering.md

 Here we follow an [example](http://satijalab.org/seurat/seurat_clustering_tutorial_part1.html) created by the authors of SEURAT.
 We had to introduce some modifications due to the errors produced by the original code:

 __Note__ In the newest versions of SEURAT (v.
 1.3-1.4) the tSNE is now used exclusively for visualization, and clustering is based on a _community detection_ approach similar to one previously proposed for analyzing CyTOF data [@Levine2015-fk].
 In this tutorial we are still using an old version (v.
-1.2) of `SEURAT` (this will be updated by the next time this course is run - approximately Spring 2017):
+1.2) of `SEURAT` (this will be updated by the next time this course is run - approximately Fall 2017):

 ```r